Fletcher - 30-Year Carpet Expert & Consumer Advocate

 Carpet you select.

 much lower than in the northern states.
-For example, in Miami, Florida you can
+For example, in Miami, Florida, from

-but right now there are plenty of hungry carpet layers in the state of Florida who are willing
+but right now there are plenty of hungry carpet installers in almost every

 to work very hard for very little money.

-sure your carpet installer is qualified is your responsibility.
-Donít assume
+sure your carpet installer is qualified to install your grade of carpet is your

-that every carpet installer is qualified to install your carpet.
-In fact, I
+that every carpet installer who says they have 20 years of experience is qualified to install your carpet.

-firmly believe that less than 35% of all carpet installers are properly
+My best educated guess is that less than 30% of all carpet installers are properly

 states with the lowest carpet installation costs have typically been Florida,

 Texas, New Mexico, and Southern California.
 Other southern states like